batoreh/monalisa/README.md

 # monalisa
 a engine of a paint tool with HTML5 Canvas and JavaScript.

 You can use a live demo and save your draw [here](http://blog.netoguimaraes.com.br/monalisa).

+<img src="https://github.com/netoguimaraes/monalisa/blob/master/mona_lisa.jpg" alt="Drawing" width="300" height="auto" />

 But if you want to add this to some project, you can do it too.
-Follow the instructions.
+Follow the instructions below.

-<img src="https://github.com/netoguimaraes/monalisa/blob/master/mona_lisa.jpg" alt="Drawing" width="300" height="auto" />

 ## Using in third party projects